-This topic describes the CSE UI for working with Insights.
+This topic describes the Cloud SIEM UI for working with Insights.

 Insights list page

-To open the Insights page, click the icon to the right of the search bar at the top of the CSE UI.
+To open the Insights page, click the icon to the right of the search bar at the top of the Cloud SIEM UI.

-CSE displays Insights and the Signals attached to them in the CSE UI through the end of the data retention period defined in your account agreement.
+Cloud SIEM displays Insights and the Signals attached to them in the Cloud SIEM UI through the end of the data retention period defined in your account agreement.

 This screenshot shows the Insights page in List view.